kevin3314/transformer_pas_analysis/README.md

 --read-prediction-from-pas-tag
 ```

-## Perform training process with make
+## Perform Training Process with Make

 You can also perform training and testing via make command.